Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

-Subsequent work has elaborated concepts such as infrastructure time and infrastructuring.
-Karasti, Baker, and Millerand examine how collaborative data infrastructures in science require ongoing care, negotiation, and reconfiguration over years and decades, rather than one-off design interventions \cite{karasti2004infrastructuring}.
-Infrastructuring, drawn from participatory design, foregrounds users and communities as co-designers who continuously shape, appropriate, and re-align infrastructures in practice \cite{Karasti2004,bjorgvinsson2012agonistic}.
-Larkin analyzes “the politics and poetics of infrastructure,” showing how infrastructures materialize state power, cultural imaginaries, and sensory experiences \cite{Larkin2013Politics}.
+Subsequent work has elaborated concepts such as infrastructure time and infrastructuring. \citet{karasti2004infrastructuring} examine how collaborative data infrastructures in science require ongoing care, negotiation, and reconfiguration over years and decades, rather than one-off design interventions.
+Infrastructuring, drawn from participatory design, foregrounds users and communities as co-designers who continuously shape, appropriate, and re-align infrastructures in practice \cite{karasti2004infrastructuring,bjorgvinsson2012agonistic}. \citet{Larkin2013Politics} analyzes \emph{``the politics and poetics of infrastructure''}, showing how infrastructures materialize state power, cultural imaginaries, and sensory experiences.
 Anthropological accounts of infrastructure in cities, energy systems, and logistics further emphasize uneven access, differential vulnerabilities, and the improvisational practices people develop to cope with breakdowns \cite{anand2018promise,Harvey2012Topological}.

-Crucially for our purposes, STS has also foregrounded temporality and sociotechnical imaginaries as central to infrastructural politics.
-Jasanoff and Kim conceptualize sociotechnical imaginaries as collectively held, institutionally stabilized visions of desirable futures that guide large-scale techno-political projects \cite{jasanoff2015dreamscapes,Jackson2015}.
-Sareen and Grandin argue that studying energy infrastructures requires explication of temporality, including how expectations, delays, and irreversibilities shape what futures become possible \cite{sareen2021matter}.
+Crucially for our purposes, STS has also foregrounded temporality and sociotechnical imaginaries as central to infrastructural politics. \citet{jasanoff2015dreamscapes} conceptualize sociotechnical imaginaries as collectively held, institutionally stabilized visions of desirable futures that guide large-scale techno-political projects. \citet{sareen2021matter} argue that studying energy infrastructures requires explication of temporality, including how expectations, delays, and irreversibilities shape what futures become possible.
 Infrastructure studies thus provide both conceptual tools (e.g., inversion, infrastructuring) and temporal sensibilities (e.g., long-now, path-dependence, legacy) that are highly relevant to protocol design.